apache/shardingsphere/document/current/content/features/sharding/principle/route.en.md

 It requires to shard through Hint (use HintAPI to appoint the route to databases and tables directly).
 On the premise of having database sharding but not table sharding, SQL parsing and the following result merging can be avoided.
 Therefore, with the highest compatibility, it can execute any SQL in complex situations including sub-queries, self-defined functions.
-Direct route can also be used in the situation where sharding keys are not in SQL.For example, set sharding key to '3'.
+Direct route can also be used in the situation where sharding keys are not in SQL.
+For example, set sharding key to`3`.

 ```java
 hintManager.setDatabaseShardingValue(3);